jordanliang5/DAQ-Technical-Assessment/brainstorming.md

 ## Task 3

-I followed the below ranges when figuring out how to style the frontend
+I followed the below ranges when figuring out how to style the frontend.
+I had the colour transition be around 0.5s to not strain the eyes.

-40 < temp < 60 green
+- (GREEN): 40 < temp < 60
-30 <= temp <= 40 || 60 <= temp <= 70 yellow
+- (YELLOW): 30 <= temp <= 40 || 60 <= temp <= 70
-20 <= temp <= 30 || 70 <= temp <= 80 yellow
+- (ORANGE): 20 <= temp <= 30 || 70 <= temp <= 80
-temp < 20 || temp > 80 red
+- (RED): temp < 20 || temp > 80

-- I also thought it might be useful if a message displayed when the temperature was out of range: Too high/Too low
+* I also thought it might be useful if a message displayed when the temperature was out of range: Too high/Too low

-- Thought I'd make it look a bit more aesthetic with a different font and colour scheme.
+* Thought I'd make it look a bit more aesthetic with a different font and colour scheme.
 I also added a circle around the temperature to have it look more aesthetic.

-- You could possibly extend it by storing the last 10 temperatures and displaying their average.
+* You could possibly extend it by storing the last 10 temperatures and displaying their average.
 Also, a live graph of temperatures would be good.

 ## Task 4